pichim/PES_Board/docs/markdown/kinematics.md

 ### Linear velocity

-The linear speed of the robot can be calculated as the average value of the speed of the right and the left wheel
+The linear speed of the robot can be calculated as the average value of the speed of the right and left wheels

 $$
 v = \frac{v_1 + v_2}{2}